benhj/jasl/README.md

 # jasl -- Just Another Scripting Language

 My probably crappy attempt at a programming language.
 Please check out the examples folder for examples!
-To build the actual `jasl` interpretor, probably best to just run the following in a terminal prompt:
+To build the actual `jasl` interpretor, prob best to follow the cmake convention:

 ```
-sh build.sh all
+mkdir build
+cd build
+cmake ..
+make
 ```

 Note, I have only tested this on a mac platform but it should work on linux and with a bit more work, on windows too.
 Since the main parsing engine uses boost::spirit, several boost headers are required and should be installed before attempting to build.
 The libicu development libraries an headers are also required by the parsing engine -- basically to allow the parsing of code points and escape characters.
 It's a pain in the arse to build but seems to work well.
-It is assumed by the build script that all boost and icu libs are under `/usr/loca/lib` and headers under `/usr/local/include`.
+It is assumed by the build script that all boost and icu libs are under `/usr/local/lib` and headers under `/usr/local/include`.
+Finally, libcrypto and libssl as provider by OpenSSL are also required for a bunch of the secure networking API.

 The interpretor will let you run a jasl script.
 E.g.: